andruschak/openai-gym-retro/README.md

 species_elitism      = 0

 [DefaultReproduction]
 # elitism:              the number of most-fit individuals who will be preserved from one generation to the next (def: 0)
 # survival_threshold:   the fraction for each species allowed to reproduce each generation (def: 0.2)
-# min_species_size:
+# min_species_size:     minimum number of genomes per species after reproduction (def: 2)
 elitism            = 1
 survival_threshold = 0.3
 min_species_size   = 2